Oliver K. Kelley

 Oliver K. Kelley (a.k.a.
 O.K.
-Kelley, born Olavi Koskenhovi; 28 June 1904 – 28 March 1987) was an engineer involved in developing the automatic transmission at the General Motors Corporation in the 1940s.
+Kelley, born Olavi Koskenhovi; 28 June 1904 – 28 March 1987) was a Finnish-born American engineer involved in developing the automatic transmission at the General Motors Corporation in the 1940s.

 Early life and career

-Kelley was born in Salo, Finland, on June 28, 1904.
-He immigrated from Finland in 1921 at age 17 and changed his name to Oliver K. Kelley.
+Kelley was born Olavi Koskenhovi in Salo, Finland, on June 28, 1904.
+He immigrated to the United States from Finland in 1921 at age 17 and changed his name to Oliver K. Kelley.
 He was educated at Chicago Technical College, where he received B.S. and M.E. degrees graduating in 1925.
 Kelley worked for Nash Motor, Milwaukee, as a draftsman.
 In 1929 Kelley began working for the G.M.C.
 Truck and Coach Division, where he worked on transmission problems, including air-shift synchromesh bus transmissions, hydraulic torque-converter bus transmissions, and infinitely variable friction drives.
 In June 1936, Kelley joined Earl A. Thompson's engineering group at the General Motors (GM) Engineering Department.
 This group combined a fluid coupling with a unique hydraulically controlled, automatically shifting four-speed planetary transmission, introduced as an option on 1940 Oldsmobiles as Hydra-Matic, the world's first mass-produced fully automatic transmission.

 In 1957, after 17 years as head of the transmission group, Kelley became chief engineer at Buick Motor Division.
-In 1960 Kelley went into GM's newly created Defense Systems Division as director of military vehicular systems In 1966-1967 Kelley was the E. S. executive assistant to the V.P.)
+In 1960 Kelley went into GM's newly created Defense Systems Division as director of military vehicular systems In 1966–1967 Kelley was the E. S. executive assistant to the V.P.)

 Kelley Retired 1 Sept 1967 after 40 years with GM.
 Kelly died March 28, 1987 at the age of 82 in Bloomfield Hills, Michigan.